flori950/tub_inspired_optical_flow/optical_flow/src/README.md

-# *Bio-Inspired Computer Vision:  Optical flow estimation using space-time separable filters*
+# *Bio-Inspired Computer Vision:  BAYESIAN INFERENCE OF MODELS ON EVENT BASED OPTICAL FLOW TO SOLVE APERTURE PROBLEM*
 This project is one part of the module: Bio-inspired computer vision and was implemented by Florian Jäger and Weijie Qi under Prof. Dr. Marianne Maertens and Prof. Guillermo Gallego.